 When someone of the other gender uses endearing language, many people, particularly women, find it offensive and consider it harassment.

-You don’t require to allow others to use language or phrases that make you uncomfortable, whether it is derogatory or endearing.
+You don’t need to allow others to use language or phrases that make you uncomfortable, whether it is derogatory or endearing.

 As a general rule, when setting emotional boundaries: